 Attenuated familial adenomatous polyposis, or AFAP is a milder version of FAP.
 Affected patients develop less than 100 colon polyps.
 Nevertheless, they are at high risk of developing colon cancers at a young age.
 They are also at risk for stomach and duodenal polyps.

 Hereditary nonpolyposis colon cancer, or HNPCC, is a hereditary cancer syndrome in which affected family members tend to develop colon cancers, usually in the right colon, in their 30's to 40's.
 Certain HNPCC patients also are at elevated risk for developing uterine cancer, stomach cancer, ovarian cancer, cancers of the ureters (the tubes that connect the kidneys to the bladder), cancers of the bile ducts (the ducts that drain bile from the liver to the intestines), and cancer of the brain and skin.

-MYH polyposis syndrom.
 The MYH polyposis syndrome is a recently discovered hereditary colon cancer syndrome.
 Affected patients typically develop 10-100 polyps during their 40's and are at high risk for developing colon cancer.
 The MYH syndrome is inherited in an autosomal recessive manner with each parent contributing one copy of the mutant gene.
 This results in one chance in four that their offspring may inherit both copies of the gene.
 Most people with the MYH syndrome do not have a multigenerational family history of polyps or cancer of the colon but may have brothers or sisters with it.

 Viewers share their comments

 Colon Cancer Prevention - Colonoscopy Question: Have you had a colonoscopy?
 Please share your experience.